commonism/aiopenapi3/docs/source/advanced.rst

 Authentication
 ==============

 The authentication requirements are part of the definition of an operation, either global or - it it exists - operation scope.
-Authentication can combine/require multiple identifiert as well as providing a choice of a set.
+Authentication can combine/require multiple identifiers as well as providing a choice of a set.

 Given the following section of a description document: